gxiaolab/MapUTR/README.md

 libraries.
 Both DNA and RNA sequencing libraries were pooled together to be sequenced on Hiseq3000 PE150 or Novaseq SP PE150 with 15% PhiX spike-in.
 For data analysis, we extracted UMIs from each read to remove PCR duplicates.
-The remaining reads were aligned to the designed reference sequences and normalized before calling functional variants using MPRAnalyze<sup>1</sup>.
+The remaining reads were aligned to the designed reference sequences and UMIs were counted using UMItools<sup>1</sup>.
+UMI counts were normalized before calling functional variants using
+MPRAnalyze<sup>2</sup>.

 Reference

+1. Smith, T., Heger, A. &amp; Sudbery, I. UMI-tools: Modeling sequencing errors in Unique Molecular Identifiers to improve quantification accuracy.
+Genome Res.
+27, 491–499 (2017).

-1. Ashuach, T. et al. MPRAnalyze: Statistical framework for massively parallel reporter assays.
+2. Ashuach, T. et al. MPRAnalyze: Statistical framework for massively parallel reporter assays.
 Genome Biol.
 20, 1–17 (2019).